RakhithJK/dbeaver-dbeaver-wiki/Proxy-configuration.md

 If you are behind some corporate firewall which restricts access to external internet resources then it may become a real problem.
-Sometimes corporate firewalls allows access to external resources using a web browser but restricts this for all other applications.
+Sometimes corporate firewalls allow access to external resources using a web browser but restricts this for all other applications.

 ## How to configure a proxy for drivers download